marasmadwa/Workout-Timer/README.md

 My version of Workout Timer for Cross training.
 Includes: The Benchmark Girls WOD's.

 ## Getting Started
-Project use local database from db.json.
+Project use local data from db.json.

 ## Prerequisites
 If you want to run my project all you have to do is install *webpack* and *jsonserver*.
 Webpack configuration is already included in my project (take a look to *webpack.config.js*).